 With Locked On and First Target technology, this allows you to specifically select and zero in on certain objects on the golf course.
 A good example would be a particular tree or the flagpole on the green which is slightly obstructed by other objects.

 The Nikon 80i VR zeroes in on the object by putting it into its crosshairs, giving you the appropriate distance yardage thus letting you focus on it for your current turn at hitting the golf ball.

 One button operation lets you easily operate this rangefinder and makes it easy to be familiar with.
 Pressing and holding the power button lets you do continuous measurements, very useful in instances where you need to get the distances of several objects at one time.

 It is lightweight and very durable plus it is also waterproof.
-This is very much important as there are times when you would want to continue playing golf despite the weather suddenly turning bad.
-The Nikon 80i VR also has a rubber grip which lets you maintain a solid grip onto it, should it get wet while playing.
+This is very much important as there are times when you would want to continue playing golf despite the weather suddenly turns bad.
+The Nikon 80i VR also has a rubber grip which lets you maintain a solid grip on it, should it get wet while playing.